-"First, let me say we're not teaching hacking," Kawasaki said.
+"First, let me say we're not teaching hacking," Kawasaki told the Business Tribune.
 "The students are not learning how to break into your computer systems.
 The camp is designed for students who have no experience with programming, and are only interested in computers enough to make the commitment to spend a week during the summer.
-It's a pretty intense class with a lot of hands-on labs and lectures, and guests present from the industry."
+It's a pretty intense class with a lot of hands on labs and lectures, and guests present from the industry."

 By the end of the week, the students have expertise with both Microsoft Windows and Linux, configuring systems, making sure that the firewalls are turned on and the backups are working appropriately.

-The goal is very straightforward: "What they're training for is what it takes to be a good cybersecurity professional, that you might want to be in a regular organization that uses computers, like a business or a nonprofit, and working to defend computer systems.
-The camp requires a pretty broad understanding of how networks work, and how things like firewalls work to keep people out of your networks," Kawasaki said.
+The goal is very straightforward: "What they're training for is what it takes to be a good cyber security professional, that you might want to be in a regular organization that uses computers, like a business or a nonprofit, and working to defend computer systems.
+The camp requires a pretty broad understanding of how networks work, and how things like firewalls work to keep people out of your networks."

 The race is on

-Cybersecurity tools evolve very quickly in the tech industry.
-"That being said, there are a lot of tools that are readily available today, and you can buy those or you can turn them on in the cloud," Kawasaki said.
+Cyber security tools evolve very quickly in the tech industry.
+"That being said, there are a lot of tools that are readily available today and you can buy those or you can turn them on in the cloud."

-Job options in the industry seem to be either join a small team at a company, managing the network and anticipating threats or work for a cybersecurity company that makes the products.
+The choice in the industry seem to be either one, join a small team at a company, managing the network and anticipating threats.
+Or two, work for a cybersecurity company making the products.

 "We start with the basics: Here's what a firewall is and how it works.
 By the end of the week, the students engage in a competition for who can make the most secure computer systems.
-It's scored by our online service," Kawasaki said.
+It's scored by our online service."

 The grown-ups in the room

-On the Thursday afternoon, down the road at the college Oregon Institute of Technology, there was an industry and education sector summit that brought in industry professionals to try and figure out how they can collaborate to grow the size of the trained cybersecurity workforce.
+On the Thursday afternoon, down the road at the college Oregon Tech, there was an industry and education sector summit which brought in industry professionals to try and figure out how they can collaborate to grow the size of the trained cybersecurity workforce.
 When this many executives show up at a meeting in a college, it has to be serious.
 At the summit, industry leaders stressed the need for cyber security professionals.